microsoft/app-store-vsts-extension/README.md

 If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the service endpoint.

-1. Create the fastlane session token by following its [instruction](https://docs.fastlane.tools/best-practices/continuous-integration/#use-of-application-specific-passwords-and-spaceauth).
+1. Create the fastlane session token by following these [instructions](https://docs.fastlane.tools/best-practices/continuous-integration/#use-of-application-specific-passwords-and-spaceauth).

 2. Set this value on the service endpoint.